lshpaner/eda_toolkit/docs/_sources/usage_guide.rst.txt

 specified number of digits to a given dataframe.
 This is particularly useful for creating unique patient or record IDs in datasets.
 The function allows you to specify a custom column name for the IDs, the number of digits for each ID, and optionally set a seed for the random number generator to ensure reproducibility.
+Additionally, you can choose whether to set the new ID column as the index of the dataframe.

 **Example Usage**

 In the example below, we demonstrate how to use the ``add_ids`` function to add a column of unique IDs to a dataframe.
 We start by importing the necessary libraries and creating a sample dataframe.
 We then use the ``add_ids`` function to generate and append a column of unique IDs with a specified number of digits to the dataframe.

 First, we import the pandas library and the ``add_ids`` function from the ``eda_toolkit``.
 Then, we create a sample dataframe with some data.
-We call the `add_ids` function, specifying the dataframe, the column name for the IDs, the number of digits for each ID, and a seed for reproducibility.
+We call the ``add_ids`` function, specifying the dataframe, the column name for the IDs, the number of digits for each ID, a seed for reproducibility, and whether to set the new ID column as the index.
 The function generates unique IDs for each row and adds them as the first column in the dataframe.

 .. code-block:: python

     import pandas as pd
     import random
     from eda_toolkit import add_ids

     # Add a column of unique IDs with 9 digits and call it "census_id"
     df = add_ids(